Aquafina-water-bottle/jp-mining-note/docs/docs/customcss.md

 ---

-# Option 1: How to directly edit the CSS
+# Option 1: How to directly edit the CSS { #how-to-directly-edit-the-css }
 !!! warning
     When editing any of the style sheets below, it is recommended to append the given CSS code to the *very bottom* of the existing CSS instead of adding to the existing CSS.